 Are you are an HR manager who you feels your team is connected remotely but disconnected?
 Do you want to make a human connection with remote workers?

-Human Connection is remote work is extremely essential.
+Human Connection is remote work is extremely essential for engaging with remote employees.
 Let’s look at why and how you can build a human connection within the remote work organization.

 Research says that 40 percent of adults in the U.S. feel lonely in general.
 The reality of remote work is the lack of human connection.
 There is a tectonic shift from the traditional practice of working with remote work.

 With more remote jobs on a rise, the mental health of remote workers will be affected drastically.
 Then, as an HR manager and CEO of the company, it makes sense to look at people’s lives beyond just profit and loss.